Anemia

 Pernicious Anemia

-Pernicious anemia occurs when you do not have enough vitamin B12 or folate.
+Pernicious anemia occurs when a person does not have enough vitamin B12 or folate.

 Hemolytic Anemia

-This type of anemia happens when your red blood cells are destroyed by disease.
+This type of anemia happens when a person’s red blood cells are destroyed by disease.
+People may become ill quickly.